mactul/powermake/powermake/shared_linkers/README.md

 ## Adding an SharedLinker

 First of all, you have to create a new shared linker derived class (you can use SharedLinkerMSVC as a model).
-If your shared linker inherit directly from `powermake.shared_linkers.SharedLinker`, you should put your shared linker in a new separate file.
+If your shared linker inherits directly from `powermake.shared_linkers.SharedLinker`, you should put your shared linker in a new separate file.
-If your shared linker inherit from `powermake.shared_linkers.SharedLinkerGNU`, you may want to put your shared linker in `gnu.py`, idem if your shared linker inherit from `powermake.shared_linkers.SharedLinkerMSVC`.
+If your shared linker inherits from `powermake.shared_linkers.SharedLinkerGNU`, you may want to put your shared linker in `gnu.py`, idem if your shared linker inherit from `powermake.shared_linkers.SharedLinkerMSVC`.

 Then, in the `__init__.py` file of this folder, you must include your shared linker class and you must put your shared linker in the `_shared_linker_types` dict.